Skip to content

 #Bottom Line

 Missing channels on a Samsung TV almost always come down to a connection issue, wrong input setting, or stale channel scan.
-Start with the basics: verify your coaxial cable is tight, confirm you’re on the TV input (not HDMI), and run Auto Tuning.
-If that doesn’t work, update your firmware and try a factory reset as a last resort.
+Start with the basics: verify your coaxial cable is tight, confirm you’re on the TV input (not HDMI), and run Auto Tuning under Settings > Broadcasting.
+If that doesn’t work, update your firmware.
+If firmware updates don’t help, run a factory reset as a last resort after backing up any settings you want to keep.

 The key thing to remember is that Samsung TV Plus channels and antenna channels fail for completely different reasons.
 TV Plus needs a working internet connection.
 Antenna channels need a solid physical signal path from your antenna to the TV’s tuner.
 Knowing which type you’re troubleshooting saves you from chasing the wrong fix.